KevinFocke/Photo_Mosaic/README.md

 This was a project-based learning experience.
 Skills I practiced:

-- Processing & analyzing image data using the Pillow library
+- Processing & analyzing image data non-destructively using the Pillow library
-- Generalize the program so it can be used beyond its original use case
+- Generalizing the program so it can be used beyond its original use case
-- Improve program speed by caching cropped images & storing them in memory
+- Improving program speed by caching cropped images & storing them in memory
-- Allow ingress & egress of cropped images from and to bytestreams via Python pickles.
-This helps avoid redundant processing.
+- Enabling ingress & egress of cropped images from and to bytestreams via Python pickles
 - Enabling program customization using preferences
 - Creating a user-friendly Command Line Interface (CLI).